William Luers: Military and diplomatic career

 Luers served as an officer in the U.S. Navy from 1953 to 1957 before joining the United States Foreign Service.
 While he was in the U.S. Navy, he was a deck officer on aircraft carriers in the Atlantic and Pacific and spent two years as a shore patrol officer in Naples.
 His career in the Foreign Service spanned 31 years.
 His first job in the Foreign Service was as a visa officer in Naples.
 He worked at embassies in Moscow, Rome and other European and Latin American capitals.
 In 1973, he became an aide to Secretary of State Henry Kissinger and personally delivered President Richard Nixon's letter of resignation to Kissinger in 1974.
 His Foreign Service career also included serving as U.S. Ambassador to Czechoslovakia (1983–1986), U.S. Ambassador to Venezuela (1978–1982), Deputy Assistant Secretary of State for Europe (1977–1978), and Deputy Assistant Secretary of State for Inter-American Affairs (1975–1977).
-During his tenure as ambassador to Czechoslovakia, Luers protected Vaclav Havel by having dozens of American cultural figures visit Havel, which enhanced Havel's international reputation.
+During his tenure as ambassador to Czechoslovakia, Luers protected Václav Havel by having dozens of American cultural figures visit Havel, which enhanced Havel's international reputation.